Kiattisak-Rattanaporn/Differential_Evolution/README.md

 # Differential Evolution
 Differential Evolution (DE) is a popular optimization algorithm used for solving complex optimization problems.
-It falls under the category of evolutionary algorithms, which are inspired by the process of natural selection and evolution. implement of Adaptive Dynamic Disturbance Strategy for Differential Evolution Algorithm (ADDSDE)
+It falls under the category of evolutionary algorithms, which are inspired by the process of natural selection and evolution.
+### Implementation
+* Original differential evolution
+* Adaptive Dynamic Disturbance Strategy for Differential Evolution Algorithm (ADDSDE)